 OVERVIEW: The Conant Family Foundation provides general operating support to nonprofit organizations that address racial, economic and gender justice.

 IP TAKE: The foundation is interested in a range of support strategies including direct services, community organizing, and policy advocacy.
-Preference iis given to organizations that engage community leadership; embody the principles they espouse; and seek creative, innovative approaches.
+Preference is given to organizations that engage community leadership; embody the principles they espouse; and seek creative, innovative approaches.

 FUNDING AREAS: Racial, economic, and gender justice

 Grants range from 5,000 to $75,000 largely to Cure Violence/CeaseFire; however, past grantees include Asian Americans Advancing Justice Chicago, Chicago Help Initiative, Illinois Partners for Human Services, and the Chicago Reporter, a monthly periodical which covers poverty and race issues.
 Review the funder's recent tax records to learn more about past grantees.
 Grantmaking prioritizes Chicago.

 Annual deadlines to submit LOIs are October 1 and April 1.
 If the work of the organization fits the priorities and interests of CFF, a full proposal will be requested.
 The foundation's contact information for general questions is 312-970-3286 and Leslie@conantfamilyfoundation.org.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)